Evraa/wav2lip-edit/readme.md

 > You may use parameters provided by the authors such as --box, --nosmoot ..etc.
 We'll discuss some of them in the following subsection:

 * *--box:* To exclude the `s3fd` face detector model and manually locate the face within the video/image.
 Works better in case of images to save time.
 But authors forgot to implement it for images, so I did it in the modified version in this repo.
+> Provided that when using box parameter, to store an image with the box on it.
+Try it out.
 * *--crop:* To crop the image and work on a smaller scale.
 * *--nosmooth:* Proved to show better results.
 Recommended.
 * *--fps:* Doesn't provide its intended job, so I implemented it within the code.